pelevesque/freesound-api/README.md

 }
 ```

-Take a look at the class to see all the possible API calls.
+Take a look at the class's source code to see all the possible API calls.